 The campaigns results are absolutely more clear and measurable as your conversions and sales appear on the main tracking panel.

-After the installation If you want to doublecheck that your pixel is working correctly you can download this free chrome extension: Facebook Pixel Helper.
+After the installation If you want to doublecheck that your pixel is working correctly you can download this free chrome extension: Facebook/Meta Pixel Helper.

 2 Analyze your page insights